 Where a need for early help is identified, the school will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-The school also recognises the particular importance of inter-agency working in identifying and preventing CSE.
+The school will also be mindful of the importance of inter-agency working in identifying and preventing CSE.